CraftedQuery/cg_bot/LLM_CONTEXT_ANALYSIS.md

 This document analyzes where system context (system prompts) is set for each LLM API call in the RAG workflow.

+**📖 User Guide:** For instructions on how to configure these prompts through the Admin UI, see [`docs/system-prompts-configuration.md`](docs/system-prompts-configuration.md).

+**Note:** This is a technical analysis document.
+All prompts described here are now fully configurable through the Admin UI.

 ## Workflow Overview

 The RAG pipeline consists of the following stages that may make LLM API calls: